corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/key-concepts.md

 The application publisher brings individual `.cpk` files together to make a single CorDapp Package Bundle (`.cpb`).
 The application publisher is a single entity that coordinates multiple parties to create a single application bundle for a network.
 When multiple firms compose CorDapps together, it creates a strong technical dependency that facilitates development, distribution, and upgrades.

 ### CorDapp Package Installer (CPI)
-CorDapps are packaged in a single `.jar` file called a CorDapp Package Installer (CPI) containing all the pieces required to join and participate in an application network:
+CorDapps are packaged in a single `.jar` file called a CorDapp Package Installer (.`cpi`) containing all the pieces required to join and participate in an application network:
 * The location of the network operator.
 * A list of membership requirements.
 * Third party dependencies.